Moosonee: Transportation

-Moosonee Station and Yard
+Moosonee station and yard

-The main method of access is by Ontario Northland Railway which reached the town in 1932 and which provides passenger and freight train service to Cochrane.
-Ontario Northland's Polar Bear Express train runs from Moosonee station to Cochrane six days per week during the summer months and five days per week during the rest of the year.
-Moosonee Station is located at the end of First Street and has a small station building, freight shed, diesel shed and an outdoor yard to store trains.
-Tickets are sold by phone or at the offices Cochrane, Ontario, Moosonee, Moose Factory and Timmins.
+The main method of access is by Ontario Northland Railway, which reached the town in 1932 and provides passenger and freight train service to Cochrane.
+Ontario Northland's Polar Bear Express train runs from Moosonee station to Cochrane station six days per week during the summer months and five days per week during the rest of the year.
+Moosonee station is located at the end of First Street and has a small station building, freight shed, diesel shed and an outdoor yard to store trains.
+Tickets are sold by phone or at the offices Cochrane, Moosonee, Moose Factory and Timmins.
 The train will stop on demand in some locations as part of the flag stop service.
-No meal service is available on this train.

 There are also two freight trains per week.
 During the summer and early fall shipping season, goods can be transported from Moosonee by barge.
 In January 2007, responsibility for the Port of Moosonee was transferred from the federal government to the Town of Moosonee.
 The Polar Bear Express Passenger Train transports cars, canoes, ATVs, and snowmobiles as long as they are booked in advance notice.
 It is one of only two motorail services in North America.